mattermost/docs/source/configure/configuration-settings.rst

 1. Find the setting in ``config.json``.
 In this case, *ServiceSettings.SiteURL*.
 2. Add ``MM_`` to the beginning and convert all characters to uppercase and replace the ``.`` with ``_``.
 For example, *MM_SERVICESETTINGS_SITEURL*.
 3. The setting becomes ``export MM_SERVICESETTINGS_SITEURL="http://example.com"``.
+An environment variable (ENV) file is created under `/etc/mattermost`.

-Finally, if a setting is configured through an environment variable, modifying it in the System Console is disabled.
+When settings are configured through an environment variable, modifying them in the System Console is disabled.

 For any setting that is not set in ``config.json`` or in environment variables, the Mattermost server uses the default value as documented in the sections below.